wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 ]
 +++

-I don't really like MadCap Lingo.
-Compared to other modern, more mature CAT tools, I have found it buggy and primitive, not to mention expensive for what it does.
-So when I needed to get my MadCap Flare project translated into 4 different languages, I came up with an alternative solution using an open source tool called Rainbow.
+For reasons I won't go into, I'm not a fan of MadCap Lingo.
+So when I needed to get my MadCap Flare project translated into 4 different languages, I came up with an alternative solution using an open source tool called [Rainbow][okapi].
 I am sharing my approach here for the benefit of others.

 **DISCLAIMER**: The below has worked for me – so far.
 My translations are still ongoing.
 It's entirely possible that 1) my methods don't work for your project and 2) I run into problems with my own project later on.
 Nevertheless, I am hoping this will get you at least part of the way there.
-You're always welcome to [ask me questions](mailto:me@wouter.tech) if you think I can help.
+You're always welcome to [ask me questions][email] if you think I can help.

 ## What you'll need

 * Some knowledge of HTML, XML and similar markup languages;
 * a MadCap Flare project;
-* Rainbow, which is bundled with the [Okapi Framework apps](https://bintray.com/okapi/Distribution/Okapi_Applications).
+* Rainbow, which is bundled with the [Okapi Framework apps][okapi]

     **NOTE:** Some people have reported problems running the 64-bit version of Rainbow.
-If that's the case for you, just install the 32-bit version.
+If that's the case for you, install the 32-bit version.
 It works exactly the same.

 In addition to the above, it helps if you have:

 * a basic understanding of translation processes and related file types, such as TMX and XLIFF;
-* [OmegaT](http://www.omegat.org/en/omegat.html), to test the translation package you're creating.
+* [OmegaT][omegat], to test the translation package you're creating.

 ## Terms and acronyms used in this article